arizonaCameraLab/ASDP_Render_Module/README.md

 default offset is in pixel counts and is 0.0.
 The default gain is 1.0.
 The offset is added and the result multiplied by the gain.
 This can be used to adjust the brightness and contrast of each camera so that they share the same color space, which is where the tone map is applied.
 A negative offset will make the image darker.

+The **vignette** field is an optional object that can specify a vignette effect to apply to the image.
+The "evenPolynomial" type is the only one currently supported, handling a vignette effect that is a radial falloff of the image brightness from the center to the edges.
+The COP is the center of projection of the camera in fraction of the sensor in the range [-1..1] for each axis.
+This is expected to match the distortion COP.
+A value of [0.0, 0.0] is the center of the image.
+A value of [1.0, 1.0] is the upper right corner of the image.
+A value of [-1.0, -1.0] is the lower left corner.
+The coefficents are a list of polynomial terms starting with zeroeth-order (for a unity gain, [1.0]) and the later ones in increasing order (2nd, 4th, etc.) that specify the polynomial whose value at that radius will multiply the image brightness.
+The value [1.0, 0.01, 0.02] would multiply by 1.0 + 0.01 * r^2 + 0.02 * r^4 for the point at radius r from the
+center of projection.
+Radius is measured in units of the fractional half-width of the image, ignoring any COP offset.
+A point at a half-width to the right of the COP would have a radius of 1.0.
+With a COP of [0.0, 0.0], the upper right corner of the image would have an X coordinate of 1.0 and a Y coordinate that depends on the aspect ratio of the image (not the ratio of the fields of view, which are related to this via tangent/arctangent operations).
+Larger values will make the image brighter, correcting for the vignette effect.
+Vignette correction is applied after color offset/gain correction and before distortion correction.
+If no vignette is specified, the image is not modified (gain of 1.0 everywhere).

 ## Utilities